jevonlongdell/dieke/docs/index.rst

-Welcome to Dieke's documentation!
+Welcome to Dieke's Documentation!
 ======================================

 This package aims to be an easy to use and easy to install solution for crystal field calculations for the rare earths.

-Very much a work in progress, treat results with caution.
+The best place to start in understanding how to use `Deike` is the :doc:`Pr:LaF3 example <prlaf3example>`, `PrLaF3.py`.
+The code for this and others is in the 'examples' directory.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   prlaf3example
+   installation
    code
    format_of_crosswhite_datafiles
-   installation

 ..
 Put these back in as they get something meaningful in them
    readme
    usage